About

 Photo by Matt Magolan

 Miss Behavior’s real name is Sarah Jane Alger and she is a biologist.
 Depending on the day, she may be an animal behaviorist, a neuroethologist, a behavioral neuroendocrinologist, a behavioral ecologist, a physiologist, or a statistician.
-She has a PhD in Zoology and an MS in Biometry from the University of Wisconsin – Madison.
-She is also a daughter, a sister, a wife, a friend, a student of life, a teacher, an adventurer, an admirer, a traveler and a thinker.
+She has a PhD in Zoology and an MS in Biometry from the University of Wisconsin – Madison and she is faculty at the University of Wisconsin - Stevens Point.
+She is also a mother, a daughter, a sister, a wife, a friend, a student of life, a teacher, an adventurer, an admirer, a traveler and a thinker.
 Her greatest weakness is cheesecake.

 Friend/Follow her on Facebook and/or Google+ (look for this picture) to get updates on The Scorpion and the Frog.